leon4rd/test/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.